. .

 And once identified by type of lamp (center

-identify the typical "pattern" of the lamp and the
+type or the "pattern" of the lamp and the

 original intended